seqan/seqan3/doc/about/api/index.md

 # Platform stability

 The main requirement for being able to use SeqAn is a supported compiler and in general all operating systems that provide a supported compiler should be supported.
-We currently support the following compilers:
+We currently support the following compilers on 64-bit operating systems with little-endian CPU architectures only:
   * GCC7, GCC8, GCC9

 We promise to support all of the above compilers until the last release of SeqAn3, or until all of the following